-I am a proud member of the charity Reach – helping children with upper limb differences live life without limits and my goal is to raise awareness and to offer help and support to those with upper limb differences and to the parents of Reach children.
+I’m a proud member of the charity Reach and the editor of the Reach magazine withinReach.
+Reach helps children with upper limb differences live life without limits and my goal is to represent limb difference and help to normalise disability, to be a role model for children being born today, to raise awareness of Reach and to offer help and support to those with upper limb differences and to the parents of Reach children.

-I (Max) was born with a disability to my left arm but despite this I have always tried to challenge the term ‘disability’ in an aim to prove that it isn’t an excuse not to, but always a reason to try.
+I (Max) was born with an upper limb difference and I have always tried to challenge the term ‘disability’ in order to prove that it isn’t an excuse not to, but always a reason to try.

-That doesn’t mean I don’t get shy or have my bad days; up until recently I didn’t post many photos that actually showed my arm.
-But since becoming a member of the charity Reach again, I have realised that I am not alone in my day-to-day struggle.
-There are others who live it too, and that has empowered me to embrace my difference and use it as a tool to help others and raise awareness, so Reach is my chosen charity for our Walk for Good 2020.
+That doesn’t mean I don’t get shy or have my bad days; up until recently I didn’t post many photos that showed my arm, let alone walk down the road without covering my arm.
+But since becoming a member of the charity Reach again, I’ve realised that I’m not alone out there.
+There are others who live it too, and that has empowered me to embrace my difference and use it as a tool to help others and raise awareness, which is why Reach is my chosen charity for our Walk for Good 2020.

 REACH is the leading charity providing support and information to parents and their children affected by upper limb difference.
 It is a friendly, caring place offering fun activities to encourage Reach children to aim higher.